Eating healthy over the holidays, and enjoying your holiday party food without gaining weight, is possible!

 Holidays are meant to be fun.
 They’re a time to enjoy friends and family.
-But oftentimes they’re stressful, especially with all the indulgent treats or events that pull you from your healthy routines.
+But oftentimes they’re stressful, especially with so many indulgent treats and events that pull you from your healthy routines.
+After you’ve worked so hard to establish healthy eating habits, or have reached your weight goal, it’s not uncommon to feel food-related anxiety around holiday meals and events.
+You can regain control of your holiday eating by following just a few of these simple tips.

-- Add one big green salad daily or one monster greens smoothie (any fresh or frozen fruits and veggies you have on hand) to your routine to enhance your health.
+- Add one big green salad daily or one monster greens smoothie (any fresh or frozen fruits and veggies you have on hand) to your routine.
 Focus on what you can ADD to your diet rather than what you should take away.

 - Pop gum or a mint in your mouth when you’ve had enough.